Skip to main content

 For students who don’t necessarily have many other lines of credit or a long-standing credit history, student loans can be enormously important for establishing and enhancing a credit rating.

-There are a few things that you need to consider when you look at whether a student loan is likely to improve your credit score or not, so let’s check these out.
+There are a few things that you need to consider when you look at whether a student loan is likely to improve your credit score or not, so let’s check them out.

 Payment History

-Remember that your payment history makes up the bulk of your credit score in most cases, over a third of your score is based on this history.
-A student loan will give you an opportunity to demonstrate that you can make a regular, timely monthly payment, and this allows you to start building your credit score.
+Remember that your payment history makes up the bulk of your credit score; in most cases, over a third of your score is based on this history.
+A student loan will give you an opportunity to demonstrate that you can make a regular, timely monthly payment, and this will allow you to start building your credit score.

 However, remember that this can go both ways; missed payments will contribute to a negative credit score and make it harder for you to borrow money in the future.
 You could end up with higher interest rates or the inability to get a loan when you need one.